Ansible for Ubuntu 24.04

 Note

-Individual hosts can be configured by creating aliases and files named according to their alias in the /etc/ansible/host_vars directory.
+Individual hosts can also be configured by creating files with their aliases in the /etc/ansible/host_vars directory.

-To check the connection, run the ping command:
+To test the connection, run the ping module:

 ansible -m ping all